 Key environmental constraints in proximity to the site include multiple Public Rights of Way (PRoW), two historic bridges: Penwortham Old Bridge and the West Coast Main Line (WCML) Viaduct, and the historic parks, Avenham Park and Miller Park.
-There are also several protected ecological sites, including: the River Ribble Marine Conservation Zone (MCZ); the River Ribble Biological Heritage Site; the Ribble and Alt Estuary Special Protection Area (SPA), and Ribble and Alt Estuary Ramsar, however the SPA and Ramsar sites are situated approximately 6.5 km downstream from the scheme.
+There are also several protected ecological sites, including the River Ribble Marine Conservation Zone (MCZ); the Ribble and Alt Estuary Special Protection Area (SPA), and Ribble and Alt Estuary Ramsar, however the SPA and Ramsar sites are situated approximately 6.5 km downstream from the scheme.